vhsiao/phylotree/README.md

    Update the mysql credentials as needed.

-9. To start the application:
-	sudo node app.js
+9. To start the application (stop other servers running on the same port first): sudo node app.js

 I used Nginx and Upstart to deploy the server as a service, using <a href="http://mattpatenaude.com/hosting-chatroom/">this guide</a>.